DataBiosphere/toil/docs/index.rst

 Toil Documentation
 ==================

 Toil is an open-source pure-Python workflow engine that lets people write better pipelines.
+Jenkins

 Check out our `website`_ for a comprehensive list of Toil's features, and read our `paper`_ to learn what Toil can do in the real world.
 Feel free to also join us on `GitHub`_ and `Gitter`_.